 NASDAQ Listing of the Company's Common Stock to be Issued in the Merger.
-The Company has filed an application for the listing with the NASDAQ of the Company's Common Stock to be issued upon the consummation of the Merger, as well as the additional shares to be subject to the 1991 Plan and intends to cause such application to be approved by the NASDAQ prior to the Effective Date.
+The Company has filed an application for the listing with the NASDAQ of the Company's Common Stock to be issued upon the consummation of the Merger, as well as the additional shares to be subject to the 1991 Plan, and will use its best efforts to cause such application to be approved by the NASDAQ prior to the Effective Date.
 See "THE MERGER - Additional Effects of the Merger - NASDAQ Listing of the Company's Common Stock to be Issued in the Merger."